|

 may cause additional graphical elements (such as a menu icon) to appear.

-whose appearance mode is PLAIN (see below)
+In particular, if a StringItem whose appearance mode is PLAIN (see below)

-is given one or more Commands
+is given one or more Commands, the

 implementation is allowed to treat it as if it had a different appearance mode.